dycodedev/veritrans-node/README.md

 #### 2. Check Transaction / Order Status

-`Veritrans.transaction.status(id, callback)` - Check the status of transaction / order that is identified by `id`.
+`vt.transaction.status(id, callback)` - Check the status of transaction / order that is identified by `id`.

 __Params__: